abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexternal.md

 ```

-## Keycloack OAuth
+## Keycloak OAuth

-Keycloack's OAuth implementation supports the standard authorization code grant type and the OAuth 2.0 Device Authorization Grant for apps that don't have access to a web browser.
+Keycloak's OAuth implementation supports the standard authorization code grant type and the OAuth 2.0 Device Authorization Grant for apps that don't have access to a web browser.

-### Keycloack OAuth
+### Keycloak OAuth

 Enable other users to authorize your OAuth App.
-Create your keycloack credentials and set the correct credentials for keycloack Authentification API
+Create your keycloack credentials and set the correct credentials for keycloak Authentification API

 ```
 'keycloak': {
-      'displayname': 'ABC Keycloack',
+      'displayname': 'ABC Keycloak',
       'enabled': True,
       'basic_auth': True,
       'userinfo_auth': True,